 тримай улюблений фестиваль! · Donate · Підтримай улюблений фестиваль! · Donate · Підтримай улюблений фестиваль! · Donate · Підтримай улюблений фестиваль! · Donate · Підтримай улюблений фестиваль! · Donate · Підтримай улюблений фестиваль! · Donate · Підтри

-How does the online Living Library happen?
+How is the online Living Library held?

-The first Living Library (Human Library) emerged in 2000 in Denmark at the Roskilde music festival.
-Its concept was developed by the Danish youth NGO ‘Stop the Violence’.
-Since then, the idea became very popular and was introduced also in Ukraine.
+The first Human Library was organized in 2000 in Denmark at the Roskilde music festival.
+The concept was developed by a Danish non-governmental youth organization Stop the Violence.
+Since then, the idea has become very popular and has been implemented in Ukraine as well.

 The Living Library breaks walls between people through communication.
 Just try it once!